Skip to main content

 Local SFTP Server

 A Local SFTP Server is a type of Endpoint that represents an SFTP server that the system hosts locally to enable secure file transfers.
-The Endpoint provides the essential infrastructure for accepting incoming SFTP connections and initiating file transfers through secure, configurable Pipelines.
-It functions as a virtual server that requires proper management for file transfer operations.
-Local SFTP Server Endpoints function exclusively as a Source in Pipelines.

 Before You Begin

-• Manual Validation Required: After configuring an Endpoint, always use the Validate button to see if the IP Address/Port combination is already in use by another service (across all Domains).
+• Manual Validation Required: After configuring an Endpoint, always use the Validate button to see if the Listener IP Address/Port combination is already in use by another service (across all Domains).
 This action does not check if the IP/port can be specifically used by the Endpoint.
 See Validating the Configuration for more information.

 The Authentication Method specifies how the Local SFTP Server authenticates incoming connections.
 The available options are: